Skip to main content

 Two-level hash function evaluation

-The more practical solution is a two-level hash scheme.
-First, we hash each xXx \in \mathcal{X} concatented with the same bit string bb, same as before.
-However, we use this hash value to index into a hash table HH at, say, index jj.
-Now, we choose a bit string for H[j]H[j] for each xXx \in \mathcal{X} that hashes to jj such that f(x)=decode(h(x+H[j]))f(x) = \text{decode}(h(x + H[j])).
+The practical version uses a two-level scheme.
+First, hash each xXx \in \mathcal{X} concatenated with a bit string bb (same as before), but use the result to index into a hash table HH at position jj.
+Then choose a bit string for H[j]H[j] for each xx mapping to jj such that f(x)=decode(h(x+H[j]))f(x) = \text{decode}(h(x + H[j])).

-This way, we can keep the probability pj=xPr{f(x)=decode(h(x+H[j]))}p_j = \prod_x \Pr\{ f(x) = \text{decode}(h(x + H[j]))\} for each xx that hashes to jj more or less constant, independent of the size of the codomain X\mathcal{X}, by choosing an appropriately-sized hash table HH.
+This keeps the success probability pj=xPr{f(x)=decode(h(x+H[j]))}p_j = \prod_x \Pr\lbrace f(x) = \text{decode}(h(x + H[j]))\rbrace roughly constant for each bucket, independent of the total domain size, by choosing an appropriately sized hash table.

 Oblivious entropy maps